We’re excited to say this project was published in the Fall 2017 edition of This Old House Magazine!!! It was also shared on their website here.

 And since every before and after deserves a good visual of how far it’s come…

-See the completed room by clicking this link or the picture below!
+See the completed room by clicking this link.

 Pin this tutorial on how to make a built-in bed using kitchen cabinets for later!